 The legend of Cú Chulainn is among the most popular in Irish folklore.
-His epic is the center of many hallowed stories in the Ulster Cycle, a collection of first-century mythic legends in Irish literature.
+His epic is the center of many revered stories in the Ulster Cycle, a collection of first-century mythic legends in Irish literature.

 Cú Chulainn was the ultimate Irish hero.
 He was recklessly courageous and had the ability to inspire great fear in his enemies.

 As the son of Dechtire, sister to King Conor of Ulster, the sky god Lugh, Cú Chulainn appeared to be destined to become nothing less than the perfect synthesis of the Hulk and Hercules.
+It also didn’t hurt that he was trained by the legendary warrior queen and martial arts teacher Scáthach.

 “You will not encounter a warrior harder to deal with, nor a spear-point sharper or keener or quicker, nor a hero fiercer, nor a raven more voracious, nor one of his age to equal a third of his valour,” it is said of him in Ireland’s most epic legend of him, the Táin Bó Cúailnge, which translates to “The Cattle Raid of Cooley.”